yuanzhibang-tool/TTQM-Docs/en/terms-of-service-privacy-policy/privacy-policy.md

 ### 11. Changes to this Privacy Policy

-We may update our Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page.
+We may update our Privacy Policy anytime.
+We will post the new Privacy Policy on this page.

 You are advised to review this Privacy Policy periodically for any changes.
 Changes to this Privacy Policy are effective when posted on this page.

 ### 12. Others

-#### 1. If there is any discrepancy between the content of the non-Chinese language version and the Chinese version of this agreement, the Chinese version shall prevail
+#### 1. If there is any discrepancy between the content of the non-Chinese language version and the simplified Chinese version of this agreement, the simplified Chinese version shall prevail.